 Senior 19/40 old

 The «clinch» is a stalemate, both fighters standing or in ground position during approximately 5 seconds without any actions on the part of one of the fighters (or both of them) in an attempt to turn the fight to his/her advantage.
-Please note that a submissionattempt that does not yield is also considered “Clinch”.
+Please note that a submissionattempt that does not yield for more ten seconds is also considered “Clinch”